hammadihamza/NotebookPage/README.md

 # NotebookPage
-is just the first step of making an online editor
+is just the first step of making an online text editor